AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 1. Download the corresponding Forms add-on package listed at [AEM Forms releases](https://helpx.adobe.com/aem-forms/kb/aem-forms-releases.html) for your operating system.
 1. Install the Forms add-on package as described in [Installing AEM Forms add-on packages](../forms/using/installing-configuring-aem-forms-osgi.md#install-aem-forms-add-on-package).

+>[!NOTE]
+>
+>AEM 6.5.7.0 includes a new version of [AEM Forms Compatibility Package](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html?lang=en#aem-65-forms-releases).
+If you are using an older version of AEM Forms Compatibility Package and updating to AEM 6.5.7.0, install the latest version of the package post installation of Forms Add-On Package.

 ### Install Adobe Experience Manager Forms on JEE {#install-aem-forms-jee-installer}

 >[!NOTE]